jdberry/tag/README.md

 ### Set tags on a file

-The *set* operaration replaces all tags on the specified files with one or more new tags.
+The *set* operation replaces all tags on the specified files with one or more new tags.

 	tag --set tagname file
 	tag --set tagname1,tagname2,... file1 file2...